Division of Research and Graduate Studies

 Credit by Examination.
 Credit by examination for coursework may be used to fulfill prerequisites, but may not be applied toward the graduate degree program.

 Prohibited Coursework.
-Courses used to fulfill General Education curriculum (Capstone, Breadth, Integration or Multicultural/International), undergraduate writing "W" courses, lower-division courses, professional (300-level) courses, and courses used to fulfill the requirements for another degree may not be used in fulfillment of the program requirements for the graduate degree.
+Courses used to fulfill General Education curriculum (Foundation, Breadth, Integration or Multicultural/International), undergraduate writing "W" courses, lower-division courses, professional (300-level) courses, and courses used to fulfill the requirements for another degree may not be used in fulfillment of the program requirements for the graduate degree.

 Outdated Courses.
 Courses older than five years may not be included on the Petition of Advancement to Candidacy and used to fulfill requirements toward the master's degree.